dokku/dokku/docs/development/plugin-triggers.md

 set -eo pipefail; [[ $DOKKU_TRACE ]] && set -x
 APP="$1"; IMAGE_TAG="$2"

-some code to remove a docker hub tag because it's not implemented in the CLI....
+# some code to remove a docker hub tag because it's not implemented in the CLI...
 ```

 ### `uninstall`